setDefaultElementStereotype

 Examples

-Create a profile for latency characteristics and save it.
+Create a profile for latency characteristics, and save the profile.

 profile = systemcomposer.profile.Profile.createProfile("LatencyProfile"); latencybase = profile.addStereotype("LatencyBase"); latencybase.addProperty("latency",Type="double"); latencybase.addProperty("dataRate",Type="double",DefaultValue="10"); connLatency = profile.addStereotype("ConnectorLatency",...
 Parent="LatencyProfile.LatencyBase"); connLatency.addProperty("secure",Type="boolean"); connLatency.addProperty("linkDistance",Type="double"); nodeLatency = profile.addStereotype("NodeLatency",...
 Parent="LatencyProfile.LatencyBase"); nodeLatency.addProperty("resources",Type="double",DefaultValue="1"); portLatency = profile.addStereotype("PortLatency",...
 Parent="LatencyProfile.LatencyBase"); portLatency.addProperty("queueDepth",Type="double"); portLatency.addProperty("dummy",Type="int32"); profile.save